darkirui/IQCareMigration/README.md

 	- Altered Tables
 	- Views
 - All System Data

-### The following patient specific data elements will be migrated if available.

 - Patient Registration & Enrollment to Green Card Module
 	- Patient Names